-For additional information regarding how you can use RaaS to reset a users password see Email Templates.
+For additional information on the password reset email, see Email Templates.

 Age Limit - COPPA Compliance

 By default this option is disabled.
-When enabled, each time a user registers with your site, Gigya will check their age.
+When enabled, each time a user registers with your site, SAP Customer Data Cloud will check their age.
 Users must be 13 years +1 day old (to guarantee compliance due to time-zone variations) to register for your site.
 If they don't meet the minimum age requirements, they are prompted with the message "Your age does not meet the minimal age requirement (13+) for this site", if you are using our client-side tools (UI Builder/Markup Extensions).